MCR-PEFT/Ex-MCR/README.md

 - **ULIP**：pointbert v2, you can find the repository [here](https://github.com/salesforce/ULIP) and you can download the weight we use [here](https://storage.cloud.google.com/sfr-ulip-code-release-research/pretrained_models/ckpt_zero-sho_classification/pointbert_ULIP-2.pt)

-The weights for projectors are already placed in `checkpoints`, the following link is used as a backup:
+The weights for projectors are already in `checkpoints`, the following links are used as a backup:

 - **Ex-CLAP**: [Google_Drive](https://drive.google.com/file/d/19GNAZi_A7Zqb8ZfDkvo4yIpKinQ-1Sme/view?usp=sharing)
 - **Ex-ULIP**: [Google_Drive](https://drive.google.com/file/d/16QtRCn3U-kfU_xtE0mdYp0fFznJc59F3/view?usp=sharing)